peter88213/novelyst/docs/index.md

 - [A theme changer](https://peter88213.github.io/novelyst_themes/)
 - [A Story Template management plugin](https://peter88213.github.io/novelyst_templates/)

-There are some more examples in the release's *add-on* folder, such as a yWriter launcher, a theme changer, or an experimental "dark theme" installer.
+There are some more examples in the release's *add-on* folder: a yWriter launcher and a simple theme changer.

 ## Requirements